Working and Collecting Social Security: What You Need to Know

 How to occupy your free time is one of the largest decisions you’ll face during retirement.
-Perhaps learning an instrument, playing a sport, volunteering, or traveling will fill up your calendar.
-If you’re like many retirees, working part time is sometimes also an option (or perhaps even a necessity).
-While working during retirement is often a smart way to pass the time and can provide you with a sense of purpose and structure—while of course allowing you to generate additional income—you should know how collecting a paycheck can impact your Social Security benefits.
+Perhaps learning an instrument, playing a sport, volunteering, or traveling will fill up your calendar; and if you’re like many retirees, working part time is also an option (or perhaps even a necessity).

 Know your full retirement age (FRA)

-This number is based on your birth year; if you were born after 1960, your full retirement age is 67 (currently).
-Familiarizing yourself with your own specific number can help determine how working during retirement will impact your Social Security benefits.
+This number is based on your birth year.
+Born after 1960?
+Your FRA is 67 (currently).
+Familiarizing yourself with your own specific number can shed light on how working during retirement will impact your Social Security benefits.

-How much money you can earn while collecting Social Security
+How much money can you earn while collecting Social Security?

-Based on 2024 limits, the SSA will deduct $1 from your Social Security benefit payments for every $2 you earn above the annual earnings limit if you fall below your FRA for the entire year.
-In this scenario, the current limit is $22,320.
-Therefore, if you earn $25,000 annually, Social Security will withhold $1,320 of your benefits as you’re $2,680 above the earnings limit.
+If you work before reaching your FRA, the dollar amount of your monthly Social Security check is sometimes temporarily reduced if you earn more than the yearly limit set by the Social Security Administration (SSA).
+In 2025, for example, the SSA will deduct $1 from Social Security benefit payments for every $2 earned above the annual earnings limit if you fall below your FRA for the entire year (with the current limit of $23,400 in this scenario).
+If you earn $25,000 annually, therefore, Social Security will withhold $800 of your benefits as you’re $1,600 above the limit.

-For example, let’s assume you claim Social Security at age 62 and the SSA withholds $5,000 because you earned $32,320 ($10,000 over the earnings limit).
-If your monthly benefit is $1,200, this results in 4.17 months of benefits lost.
-The SSA would round up to 5 months (they don’t process fractional payments) and then increase your benefit when you hit your FRA.
+It’s also important to note that you won’t actually lose your benefits in this case: they’re just technically deferred and credited by adjusting your monthly benefit amount beginning the month you reach your FRA.
+For example, if you claim Social Security at age 62 and the SSA withholds $5,000 because you earned $33,400 ($10,000 over the earnings limit), this results in 4.17 months of benefits lost if your monthly benefit is $1,200.
+The SSA would round up to 5 months in this case (they don’t process fractional payments) and then increase your benefit when you hit your FRA.

 Income that counts when determining your Social Security earnings limit